rpicard/explore-flask/11-handling_forms.md

 In *__init__.py* we can specify which arguments should be passed to the validator.
 In this case we want the relevant model (e.g. the `User` model in our case) and the field to check.
 When the validator is called, it will raise a `ValidationError` if any instance of the defined model matches the value submitted in the form.
 We've also made it possible to add a message with a generic default that will be included in the `ValidationError`.

-Now we can modify our sign-up form to use the Unique validator.
+Now we can modify `EmailPasswordForm` to use the `Unique` validator.

 _myapp/forms.py_
 ```